JeremieLitzler/vueschool-course/course-pinia-the-enjoyable-vue-store.md

 ## Using a store in another store

-It is exactly the same as in the template:
+It is exactly the same as in the component:

 ```javascript
 import { useAuthUserStore } from './AuthUserStore';